violet-eco/violet-eco.github.io/docs/applications/sirius.md

 ---
-slug: grass
+slug: sirius
 sidebar_position: 3
-description: Grass is a modern and intuitive application designed to help Violetians efficiently manage their files and folders within the Violet.
+description: Sirius is a modern and intuitive application designed to help Violetians efficiently manage their files and folders within the Violet.
 ---

-# Grass
+# Sirius

-Grass is a modern and intuitive application designed to help Violetians efficiently manage their files and folders within the Violet.
+Sirius is a modern and intuitive application designed to help Violetians efficiently manage their files and folders within the Violet.

 ## Navigation and Browsing